 #1 You Really Need to Buy a House Now

-#2 Interest Rates Are Still Low on No Doc Loans
+#2 Mortgage Rates Are Still Low on No Doc Loans

 Since Trump won office, there has been a small but significant rise in interest rates.
 The Federal Reserve raised rates in December 2016.
-There is a decent chance that there will be two more rate hikes in 2017.
+There is a decent chance that there will be another rate hike in 2019.
 The Fed has indicated as such, and the markets have priced two rate hikes into the current rates.

 For a 30 year fixed mortgage today, you are looking at a low 4% rate.
 This is still very low, historically.
 But if the Fed follows through and raises rates, you will be paying higher rates soon.
 And with a premium of 2% on top of the rate for a low doc loan, getting your loan could become expensive.
 It is important when shopping for the best no doc mortgage that you get the lowest rate with the least amount of fees possible.